fazpu/swagger-angular-generator/README.md

 1. `def` directory stores all response interfaces and enums
 1. `model.ts` file reexports all of them together for a simple access
-1. `controllers` directory stores services containing all API methods devided by controllers
+1. `controllers` directory stores services containing all API methods divided by controllers

 When updating your code for new backend version, we recommend you to follow these steps: